• Skip to primary navigation

 Ingredients

-pumpkin bars ingredients on a kitchen counter
+pumpkin bars ingredients on a kitchen counter.

 • Baking powder and baking soda: These are leavening agents that cause the batter to rise when baked.

-How To Make A Small Batch Of Pumpkin Bars
+How To Make Pumpkin Bars

+These step-by-step photos and instructions help you visualize how to make a small batch of pumpkin bars.
 See the recipe box below for ingredient amounts and full recipe instructions.

 1. Heat the oven to 350°F (177°C).